sroebuck/scala-meteor-chat/README.md

     sbt
     > jetty-run

-The Java class "MeteorChat" has been converted to "Scala" with relatively little change in code style.
+The Java class `MeteorChat` has been converted to Scala with relatively little change in code style.

+The `application.js` file has been converted from `prototype.js` to `jquery.js`.

 On top of that I have carried out some changes described below as fixes to problems I encountered.